Oven Roasted Corn On The Cob is our favorite way to make corn! No shucking, no mess, just put the whole ear of corn right in the oven!

 8 Ears of corn (or as many as you want to cook!)

 Peel off just a few of the outer layers of corn husk and rinse the corn under cold water.

 Pat dry with paper towels and place the corn on a baking sheet or right on the oven rack.

-Cook for 40 minutes then remove from the oven.
+Cook for 30-40 minutes (depending on how you like your corn cooked – see note) then remove from the oven.
 Let cool slightly then peel the husks and silk back.

 Add butter, salt, pepper or toppings of choice.

 This cooking method works for as little or as many ears of corn as you want to cook!

 *If you like your corn more on the crisp side, test the corn cobs after 30 minutes.
 If you like your corn to be a little softer keep them in for the full 40 minutes.